 Polycystic ovary syndrome (PCOS) is common, affecting 10% of the population and 30% of women with abnormal menstrual cycles.
 PCOS often affects fertility, making it difficult to get pregnant.
-If you have irregular periods or other symptoms of PCOS and would like to have a baby, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Englewood, Colorado, and Rapid City, South Dakota, is here for you.
+If you have irregular periods or other symptoms of PCOS and would like to have a baby, reproductive endocrinology and fertility specialist Deborah Smith, MD, at Rocky Mountain Fertility Center in Parker, Colorado, and Rapid City, South Dakota, is here for you.
 They offer advanced PCOS treatments to restore your fertility and quality of life.
 Call to learn more or book online today.

 Polycystic ovary syndrome (PCOS) is a hormonal disorder that prevents your ovaries from producing and releasing eggs regularly.

 If you have PCOS, your testosterone levels might increase above a normal range, making it difficult to maintain regular menstrual cycles and become pregnant.

 If you have PCOS, you may experience the following signs and symptoms that can begin in your teenage years.